 Find out more about the 9 main benefits of social media for small businesses.

 2. Your channels

 Find out who your potential customers are and where they spend their time online.
 Are you selling to consumers or other businesses?
-Facebook is ideal for B2C marketing, LinkedIn the best channel for B2B promotions.
+Facebook is ideal for business-to-consumer marketing (B2C), LinkedIn the best channel for business-to-business promotions (B2B):

 Your target audience is female?
 Then you should consider using Pinterest or Instagram.
 Or if you find that most of your audience is spending their time on Twitter, then that’s where you should be.